Do you suffer from motion sickness while riding in a car, airplane, boat or amusement park ride? You may have BVD.

 Eye doctors may also include a customized program of vision therapy, which develops stronger communication between the eyes, the visual system and the brain.

-If you find that you suffer from motion sickness it is highly recommended that you schedule an exam with an eye doctor that is trained and experienced in diagnosing and treating BVD.
+If you suffer from motion sickness, schedule an eye exam with an eye doctor near you that is trained and experienced in diagnosing and treating BVD.

 LEARN MORE: Guide to Binocular Visual Dysfunction (BVD)